Dr Paul Reilly

 Biography

 I was appointed Senior Lecturer in Communications, Media and Democracy in the School of Social & Political Sciences at the University of Glasgow in June 2022.
-I am currently programme leader for the MSc Media, Culture & Society and coordinate modules such as MCS Independent Research Project, Media and Conflict Transformation in Divided Societies, and Social Justice Activism in the Information Age.
+I was programme leader for the MSc Media, Culture & Society between 2022 and 2025, and have coordinated courses such as MCS Independent Research Project, Media and Conflict Transformation in Divided Societies, and Social Justice Activism in the Information Age.
 I am also a member of the Glasgow University Media Group.

 Before moving to Glasgow, I was employed at the University of Sheffield as Senior Lecturer in Social Media & Digital Society (October 2015-May 2022) and Lecturer in Media and Communication at the University of Leicester (November 2009- September 2015).
 At Sheffield, I held a number of leadership roles including Deputy Director for PGR Student Affairs in the Faculty of Social Sciences (October 2016-September 2018), Deputy Director of Learning and Teaching (August 2019-May 2022) and Ethics Coordinator (October 2018-September 2021) within the Information School.
 I was awarded the University of Leicester Teaching Fellowship in January 2014 in recognition of my contribution to the enhancement of teaching in the Department of Media and Communication through the development and promotion of digital media technologies.
 I also received the Leicester Students’ Union Superstar Award in May 2015 for my sensitivity to responding to student learning needs.